 Transparent data encryption for SQL Database, SQL Managed Instance, and Azure Synapse Analytics

 Transparent data encryption (TDE) helps protect Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics against the threat of malicious offline activity by encrypting data at rest.
 It performs real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.
-By default, TDE is enabled for all newly deployed SQL Databases and must be manually enabled for older databases of Azure SQL Database, Azure SQL Managed Instance.
+By default, TDE is enabled for all newly deployed Azure SQL Databases and must be manually enabled for older databases of Azure SQL Database.
+For Azure SQL Managed Instance, TDE is enabled at the instance level and newly created databases.
 TDE must be manually enabled for Azure Synapse Analytics.

 TDE performs real-time I/O encryption and decryption of the data at the page level.
 Each page is decrypted when it's read into memory and then encrypted before being written to disk.
 TDE encrypts the storage of an entire database by using a symmetric key called the Database Encryption Key (DEK).
 On database startup, the encrypted DEK is decrypted and then used for decryption and re-encryption of the database files in the SQL Server database engine process.
 DEK is protected by the TDE protector.
 TDE protector is either a service-managed certificate (service-managed transparent data encryption) or an asymmetric key stored in Azure Key Vault (customer-managed transparent data encryption).